Back to Articles

 Te and TE are limits developed by the United States Department of Defense and are relevant when defining complex transient pulses.
 Compared to classical pulses, complex shock pulses represent real-world conditions more accurately.
 These complex pulses can be re-created from the original environment using the shock response spectrum (SRS).

 If the test definition of the complex shock is specified as a maximax SRS, then a time-domain pulse must be synthesized to generate a response that will meet the specified SRS.
-Test standards typically provide a definition of the SRS response tolerance requirements, but the requirements for the time domain pulse are often overlooked.
+Test standards typically define the SRS response tolerance requirements, but the requirements for the time domain pulse are often overlooked.
 Te and TE are two requirements for the time domain pulse that limits the duration of the time waveform.

 Current Definitions of Te and TE